phiryll/lexy/README.md

   Lexy cannot access unexported struct fields.
 Otherwise, structs behave similarly to maps with string keys.

-Lexy does not currently encode these, but might in the future:
+Lexy does not currently encode these, but should in the future:
 * `nil`
+  Most of the time it might be sufficient to just not encode `nil` at all and treat it as an absence of a value.
+For example, just skip a `nil`-valued struct field.
+However, `nil` maps and slices are not the same as empty maps and slices.
+* pointer types
+  Pointers are a mandatory use case, especially within slices and structs.
 * `time.Duration`

 Lexy cannot encode: